-18. Chapter 9 of ITTOIA (comprising sections 130 to 144) is headed "Trade profits: films and sound recordings".
-Section 130(1) states that Chapter 9:
+[18] Chapter 9 of ITTOIA (comprising ss 130-144) is headed 'Trade profits: films and sound recordings'.
+Section 130(1) states that Ch 9:

-"makes provision about -
+'makes provision about-

-- (a) expenditure incurred on the production or acquisition of the original master version of a film or sound recording, and - (b) preliminary expenditure in relation to a film." - 19.
-The key provision which contains the requirement for the taxpayer to be carrying on a trade, if the favourable tax treatment described above is to be obtained, is section 134(1) which states (with my emphasis) that:
+(a) expenditure incurred on the production or acquisition of the original master version of a film or sound recording, and

+(b) preliminary expenditure in relation to a film.

+[19] The key provision which contains the requirement for the taxpayer to be carrying on a trade, if the favourable tax treatment described above is to be obtained, is s 134(1) which states (with my emphasis) that-

-"If a person carrying on a trade incurs production or acquisition expenditure, the expenditure is treated for income tax purposes as expenditure of a revenue nature."
+'If a person carrying on a trade incurs production or acquisition expenditure, the expenditure is treated for income tax purposes as expenditure of a revenue nature.'

-The requirement is then repeated in sections 138(1) and 140(1), the former of which contains the provisions enabling qualifying expenditure to be deducted over three years, and the latter of which enables the whole of it to be deducted in the first year if the film is a limited-budget one.
+The requirement is then repeated in ss 138(1) and 140(1), the former of which contains the provisions enabling qualifying expenditure to be deducted over three years, and the latter of which enables the whole of it to be deducted in the first year if the film is a limited-budget one.

-20. There is no definition of "trade" in Chapter 9, which therefore has its normal meaning in tax law which has been the subject of judicial exposition for well over a century.
-The only statutory guidance at the relevant time was to be found in section 832(1) of ICTA, which provided that:
+[20] There is no definition of 'trade' in Ch 9, which therefore has its normal meaning in tax law which has been the subject of judicial exposition for well over a century.
+The only statutory guidance at the relevant time was to be found in s 832(1) of ICTA, which provided that-

-"Trade" includes every trade, manufacture, adventure or concern in the nature of trade."
+"Trade" includes every trade, manufacture, adventure or concern in the nature of trade.

-More concisely, section 989 of the Income Tax Act 2007 now simply provides that:

-""Trade" includes any venture in the nature of trade".
+More concisely, s 989 of the Income Tax Act 2007 now simply provides that- "Trade" includes any venture in the nature of trade."